tanujgupta2802/TGF-movies-UI/README.md

 ---

 ## 📱 Responsive Design

-This clone is mostly responsive, and adapts well across most screen sizes.
+This clone is **fully responsive** and adjusts beautifully across:

-Some parts (like dropdowns or image sections) are still being tweaked for full mobile optimization. 📱🔧
+- 📱 Mobile Devices
+- 💻 Tablets
+- 🖥️ Desktops

+All sections — including the navbar, hero text, buttons, trending images, and FAQs — scale properly for different screen sizes.

 ---

 ## 💡 Features